 Challenges of Using GIFs in Emails

 No trend is devoid its cons.
 GIFs in emails is not an exception.
-Although the popularity of GIFs in emails is increasingly pretty fast, email marketers must be cautious of not overdoing it.
+Although the popularity of Animated GIF emails is increasingly pretty fast, email marketers must be cautious of not overdoing it.
 There are some restrictions to adding GIFs in emails.
 Marketers must take note of the following:

 - GIFs have a limitation over colors.
 The quality of colors may not be as high as you expect the to be.

-- Emails with GIFs are surely very engaging but then there is a particular set of audience who prefers plain text.
+- GIF emails are surely very engaging but then there is a particular set of audience who prefers plain text.
 We call them the “readers.”
 So if you are overdoing the GIF in every email campaign of yours, it can affect negatively to your sending reputation.

 - GIFs explain your products well; true!
 But when you have many products to talk about, a rapid animation is not a great way to do so.
 Your campaign might backfire in this case.

 - Call-to-Action may be hampered.
 While success stories are ablaze of using Call-to-action GIFs, but that is a huge risk.
 If the clickable button that will make sales or subscription happen is not static, your recipients might lose focus and leave!

 Long thing short, GIFs are here to stay.
 Email marketers are constantly analyzing the impacts and results of using GIFs in emails.
 Developers are working round the clock to create marketing templates that have GIFs embedded in it by default.
 The whole process is like a continuous chain reaction: